mnahkies/ng-qrcode/README.md

 Easy to use QR code generator for Angular projects.

 **Features:**
-* Compatible with Angular 18
+* Compatible with Angular 19, uses `standalone` components
 * Leverages the widely used [qrcode](https://www.npmjs.com/package/qrcode)
   package to do the heavy lifting
 * Renders to HTML Canvas